Anime Review: 'Chaos;Child' (2017)

 The visual novel is longer than Steins;Gate’s visual novel and because it was longer, it needed more episodes but this was another cash grab for the rerelease of the game.
 It needed more episodes to explain the story better.
 I intend to play the visual novel myself because they skipped so many scenes in the adaptation.

-The Science Adventure series is not completely licensed when it comes to the visual novels as they have only licensed Chaos;Child, Steins;Gate and Steins;Gate 0.
-I do hope they’ll license Robotics;Notes and Choas;Head, but I can only hope they do.
+The Science Adventure series is not completely licensed when it comes to visual novels as they have only licensed Chaos;Child, Steins;Gate and Steins;Gate 0 and Robotics;Notes.
+Choas;Head has not been licensed but I can only hope they do.

 Will you watch Chaos:Child?